k14d1u5/Walkthroughs/README.md

 Thank you to everyone who finds and appreciates my little work.

-P.S: I am not an English native person, so sorry if you'll find some gramatical or sintax mistakes.
+P.S: I am not an English native person, so sorry if you'll find some grammatical or syntax errors.